research-team/NEUCOGAR/README.md

 ## Breakthrough

+**AI and robotics**: New architectures of robotic systems, will be significantly different from the existing computers/robots.
+The proposed architecture of new generation of robots will be capable of self learning and will not be using traditional software approaches making software development obsolete.

 **Affective computing** - first time the bio-plausible implementation of psycho-emotional states mapped to computational processes will be demonstrated.

 **Cognitive architectures and robotics** - first time the bio-plausible emotional drives will be implemented to form behavioral strategies of an artificial system.
 We have already demonstrated: "fear-like" and "disgust-like" states.